H2O project: a collaborative effort

 There’s a thick, multilayered conceptual dimension behind the H2O project, and this conceptual level also intersects with a few social activism references.

-The environmental alarm linked to the scarcity of drinking water as a vital resource on a global level crosses paths with the role of big water/drinks corporations in controlling and monopolizing the water resources, to constantly output unsustainable volumes of consumer products, and way too much plastic, to the point that it has became a real thread for the environment.
+The environmental alarm linked to the scarcity of drinking water as a vital resource on a global level crosses paths with the role of big water/drinks corporations in controlling and monopolizing the water resources, to constantly output unsustainable volumes of consumer products, and way too much plastic, to the point that it has became a real threat for the environment.

 The interactive elements shift the focus on the responsibility, both at global level and at each individual’s level, for the planetary degradation caused by the negative impact of plastic, as the installation’s state of quiet turns into chaos as soon as the artwork interacts with people.